vannavu/vannavu.github.io/_posts/2021-10-30-mushroom-on-a-log.md

 title: mushroom on a log
 ---

-When it comes to conversations, I am more of a mushroom on a log than a ping pong player.
-In my head though, I am an atom in an expanding balloon.
+When it comes to conversations, I am more of a [mushroom on a log](https://www.mycologic.nz/life-cycle){:target='_blank'} than a ping pong player.